 Others may install complex sound systems that cost them a lot but still fail to achieve a clear output.

-This may be a result of many issues in the car system configuration, or even in the car itself, but these few ways should allow you to reduce the probability of speakers starts to crackle.
+This may be a result of many issues in the car system configuration or even in the car itself, but these few ways should allow you to reduce the probability of speakers starting to crackle.

 Car speakers can crackle for many reasons, which usually signifies something is amiss.

 It could be caused by a simple connectivity issue, a damaged pre-amp or faulty amp, or even a speaker problem.